 Birth to 3 months

 Most Susurrare Salix kids will be dam-raised.
 I do not feel that it is necessary to bottle raise our kids to prevent CAE infection as our entire herd is CAE tested annually.
 We are careful to purchase animals from CAE & CL free herds, but also have any new animals tested before joining the herd.
 We have a special Quarantine Pen for all incoming goats for 4 weeks of time alone with one of our wethers.
 This enables us to test each new animal and to ensure that each new herd member is completely healthy and adjusted to us and our feeding/milking schedule prior to release into the "General Population".
 Goats LOVE their kids, and kids love their dams, therefore I will not routinely remove a kid from it's dam prior to weaning unless the dam rejects the kid (haven't had this happen yet), the kid is showing obvious signs of distress, or the kid is nursing their dam unevenly.
+On the day of birth, every kid receives BoSe and A,D&E shot.
 For basic instructions on bottle feeding, please see BOTTLE BABY CARE

 days 3 to 14: ALL non-polled kids on our farm are disbudded.
 I do the procedure myself with a Rhinehart X30 disbudding iron and spray the site with Blue Kote or Alushield to cool and help to keep the site clean for the first week.
 Bucks are disbudded in a figure 8 pattern to ensure full horn base coverage and to help prevent scurs.
 All kids receive Vitamin B Complex and pro-bios gel the day of disbudding.
 On the date of disbudding, all kids will also receive their unique tattoo sequence.
 For instructions on Tattoo Procedure, please see TATTOOING

 8 weeks: Bucks kids are separated from Does.
-If the buck is destined to be a wether (as the vast majority of our buck kids are), he is banded and remains with his mother until weaning.
+If the buck is destined to be a wether (as the vast majority of our buck kids are), he is banded & is ready to leave the farm.
 Doe kids remain with their mother until 12 weeks of age.
+Every kid receives a dose of Replamin to tide them over until they are old enough for their first copper bolus.

 2 months: Tattoos are applied (if not given on disbudding day), another hoof trimming, and any dam-raised kid available for sale is ready to head to their new home.